-This is the peer reviewed version of the following article: Gonçalves, S. P., Ferreira, J. C. & Madureira, A. (2022).
+This is the peer reviewed version of the following article: Gonçalves, S. P:, Ferreira, J. C. & Madureira, A. (2021).
 Data-driven disaster management in a smart city.
-In Martins, A. L., Ferreira, J. C., and Kocian, A. (Ed.), Intelligent Transport Systems.
-INTSYS 2021.
-Lecture Notes of the Institute for Computer Sciences, Social Informatics and Telecommunications Engineering. (pp. 113-132).
-Virtual, Online: Springer., which has been published in final form at https://dx.doi.org/10.1007/978-3-030-97603-3_9.
+In Ana Lúcia Martins, Joao C Ferreira, Alexander Kocian (Ed.), Intelligent Transport Systems: 5th EAI International Conference, INTSYS 2021. (pp. 113-132).: Springer Cham..
 This article may be used for non-commercial purposes in accordance with the Publisher's Terms and Conditions for self-archiving.